vickychen928/aiot220531/Readme.md

 * go to resource and add-on an Heroku postgredb

-### step 4: login to heroku pstgredb using HeidiSQL
+### step 4: login to heroku postgredb using HeidiSQL
 ```sql
 myserver ="<fill-in-Heroku-Postgredb-DB-sever>"
 myuser="<fill-in-Heroku-Postgredb-DB-user>"